romilly/breadboarder/ROADMAP.md

 # Breadboarder Roadmap

-There are not in priority order.
+These are not in priority order.
 Priorities need to be decided.

 **Feedback welcome!**

+1. Natural Language Input
 1. Replace *appraise* with Python-based image comparison (because *Travis*)
 1. Add more components
     1. Micro:bit prototyping kit(s)